godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/write-apis.md

-# Writing APIs in Godspeed
+# Writing APIs & Events

 In Godspeed, **every API is defined as an event**, and handled by a corresponding function.
 This unified event-driven structure works for both REST and non-REST event sources (HTTP, WebSocket, Kafka, etc.).